Thursday, 20 February 2020

 For an example, a 1000-mg capsule must contain at least 600 mg of EPA + DHA (because the remaining 400 mg could be bad unhealthy fats which u don't want)

-Such as: Wagner Ultra Omega & etc.
+Such as: NOW Foods, Wagner Ultra Omega, Perilla frutescens seeds/oil, flaxseed meal/oil & etc.

 * EPA is good for cardiovascular health *